TEN-framework/portal/content/docs/ten_framework/graph/graph.md

 }
 ```

-## Definition of the `start_graph` Command
+## `start_graph` Command Definition

-Dynamic graphs are created by sending a `start_graph` command to the TEN app, placing the graph definition under the `ten` field of the command:
+Dynamic graphs are created by sending a `start_graph` command to the TEN app, placing the graph definition in the command's `ten` field:

 ```json
 {